NZ Herald

 Nicola Willis joined the red carpet action.
 Photo / Annaleise Shortland

-“Our government’s right behind this industry.
-We made huge investment in film in our most recent budget and we’ve changed the settings on our film rebate so we can attract more international productions here, and what we hear is that it’s got studios around the world coming and taking a look because we’ve got the talent, we’ve got the technical capability and we are a beautiful country.”
+“Our Government’s right behind this industry.
+We made huge investment in film in our most recent Budget and we’ve changed the settings on our film rebate so we can attract more international productions here, and what we hear is that it’s got studios around the world coming and taking a look because we’ve got the talent, we’ve got the technical capability and we are a beautiful country.”

 Filming for the movie finished in December 2020 and was pieced together over a three-year period, and filmed alongside Avatar: The Way of Water, which was released in 2022.
 The film’s theatrical release has been subject to nine delays.

-The plot takes audiences back to the planet of Pandora in an immersive new adventure with Marine, turned Na’vi leader, Sully, played by Worthington.
+The plot takes audiences back to the planet of Pandora in an immersive new adventure with Marine, turned Na’vi leader, Jake Sully, played by Worthington.

 The film also stars Sigourney Weaver, Zoe Saldana, Stephen Lang, Oona Chaplin, Kate Winslet, Edie Falco, Jemaine Clement and Giovanni Ribisi.